aschneer/aschneer.github.io/README.txt

 overlapping and conflicting rules.
 Lucy helped me to start thinking about a web page from a broad sense down to a narrow sense.
+In other words, start by styling with rules that apply to the widest range of elements, using classes.
+Then, take care of individual rules and exceptions using IDs.

+I have spent approximately 30 hours total working on this assignment.
+This may seem like a lot, and it might have even been more than this.
+I had the core site done in a lot less time, but I spent a lot of extra time both experimenting with different site styles, and getting comfortable with CSS rules and selectors.
+It was fun.